-This budget is inclusive of budget related to the current M&O vendor for RI Bridges and for a potential new vendor if identified through the M&O vendor re-procurement.
+This budget is inclusive of budget related to the current M&O vendor for RI Bridges.
 This budget reflects costs established in Deloitte contract amendment number 46 and extended through September 2019.
 It includes hardware, software, hosting, technical operations, and financial management services.
-It is expected that hourly services and fixed capacity services will be subject to future negotiations.
-As with the DDI budget for Deloitte in the above section, the State will not pay Deloitte until the RI Bridges system is delivered.
+It is expected that hourly services and fixed capacity services will be subject to negotiations.